3 Different Types of Car Paint (with Pictures)

+3. Clear Coat

 - Mix: Ready to spray: Activate, shake and spray.
-Unique nozzle delivers spray gun results

 The 4 Types of Car Paint

 There are four different types of paint used on a regular commercial basis.
 While there are other paints available, these are the most common and will get the job done.